Hybrid Stochastic Synapses Enabled by Scaled Ferroelectric Field-effect Transistors

-To reap the benefits of great scalability of HfO\textsubscript{2} and maximize memory density, continual scaling of FeFET is desirable.
+To reap the benefits of great scalability afforded by Hafnia and maximize memory density, continual scaling of FeFET is desirable.
 However, this poses a conspicuous challenge for analog synapse applications.
-As these devices are scaled, the thin FE layer is unable to accommodate many domains\cite{lee2021domains}.
-Thus, the total number of stable conductance states decreases significantly (Fig.1(b)).
-This results in reduction of representation precision and massive degradation of performance in learning tasks.
+As these devices are scaled, the thin ferroelectric layer is unable to accommodate many domains owing to their finite size\cite{lee2021domains}.
+The total number of stable conductance states, which is a direct function of domain number, thus, decreases significantly.
+Fig. 1(b) shows this effect with the device model developed later in the article.
+This ultimately results in reduction of representation precision and massive degradation of performance in learning tasks.
 Additionally, due to the inhomogeneous distribution of coercive field of the domains and varying grain size and orientation, each domain switching event is abrupt and stochastic in nature \cite{deng2020comprehensive,mulaosmanovic2017switching}.
-When the domain number is large, this behavior is smoothed out and only deterministic conductance change is seen \cite{saha2021intrinsic}.
+Nonetheless, when the domain number is large, this behavior is smoothed out over the bulk and only deterministic conductance change is observed\cite{saha2021intrinsic}.
 When scaled down, however, the conductance change of the device itself becomes abrupt and stochastic with appreciable cycle-to-cycle variability.
+An exploration of scaled FeFETs and their intrinsic stochasticity is thus required.